- If your cat likes catnip,there’s no harm in letting them eat it occasionally 🌿✔️

 What Is Catnip?

-Catnip is is a herbaceous flowering plant, with square stems and toothed leaves.
+Catnip is a herbaceous flowering plant with square stems and toothed leaves.
 The flowers are white, pink or lavender, and produced in whorls around the stem.
-The name “catnip” is derived from the word “Catnep”.
-Catnep is an old term for catmint, a plant in the mint family that is closely related to catnip.
-The name “catmint” is derived from the word “cat”, because the plant is known to attract cats.
+The name catnip is derived from the words cat and nip, which is a variant of nep, as in Latin nepeta (“catnip”).
+The plant grows to about 3 feet tall and has a sweet, minty smell.

-There is some evidence that cats which consume catnip may act a little differently than those that don’t.
+Cats react to catnip in a number of different ways.
 Some people say that cats become more playful after consuming catnip, while others say that they become more vocal.
-In fact, the thing that is known for sure about catnip and cats is that it’s a stimulant for them – it makes cats feel good.
+One thing that’s known for sure about catnip and cats is that it’s a stimulant for them – it makes cats feel good.

-This is due to the fact that catnip contains an essential oil called nepetalactone.
-This oil is what causes the effects that we see in cats who consume catnip.
-When nepetalactone enters a cat’s system, it binds to certain receptors in their brain called olfactory receptors.
+This is due to the fact that catnip contains a compound called nepetalactone.
+This is what causes the effects that we see in many cats who are given catnip.
+When the substance enters a cat’s system, it binds to certain receptors in their brain called olfactory receptors.
 These receptors are responsible for sensing smells, and when they’re activated by nepetalactone, they cause cats to feel good.
-It may be said that nepatalactone behaves a little bit like pheromones to a cat.
+It’s often said that nepetalactone behaves like cat pheromones.

 Pheromones are chemicals that are released by animals in order to communicate with each other.
 They often play a role in sexual attraction, but they can also be used for other purposes, such as marking territory or communicating danger.
 In the case of catnip, the pheromone-like effect of nepetalactone may be why cats become more playful and vocal when they consume it.

-How Much Catnip Is Safe For Cats To Eat?
+How Much Dry or Fresh Catnip Is Safe For Cats To Eat?

 - Why do cats love catnip & how can you use it?